Dortmunder Philharmoniker

-The Dortmunder Philharmoniker (Dortmund Philharmonic) are a German symphony orchestra based in Dortmund.
-The orchestra of the Theater Dortmund performs opera in the Opernhaus Dortmund and concert in the Konzerthaus Dortmund.
-The orchestra was founded in 1887 and has been shaped by conductors such as Wilhelm Schüchter, Marek Janowski, Moshe Atzmon and Jac van Steen.
+The Dortmunder Philharmoniker (Dortmund Philharmonic) is a German symphony orchestra based in Dortmund.
+The orchestra of the Theater Dortmund performs opera in the Opernhaus Dortmund and concerts in the Konzerthaus Dortmund.

 History

-The Dortmunder Philharmoniker were founded as Orchesterverein in 1887.
-They played at different locations until the Stadttheater was opened in 1904.
-Since then they played also opera.
+The orchestra was founded as an orchestral society (Orchesterverein) in 1764.
+The orchestra played at different locations until the Stadttheater was opened in 1904.

-The names of orchestra changed with organisational and functional changes, Hüttner Kapelle, Städtisches Orchester (Orchestra of the City), Philharmonisches Orchester der Stadt Dortmund, Philharmonisches Orchester Dortmund, now Dortmunder Philharmoniker.
+The name of the orchestra changed with organisational and functional changes, including Hüttner Kapelle, Städtisches Orchester (Orchestra of the city), Philharmonisches Orchester der Stadt Dortmund, Philharmonisches Orchester Dortmund, until its current name, the Dortmunder Philharmoniker.
 The concert venue after World War II was the Kleine Westfalenhalle.
-In 1966 they opened the new opera house Opernhaus Dortmund with a performance of Der Rosenkavalier, conducted by Wilhelm Schüchter.
+In 1966, they opened the new opera house Opernhaus Dortmund with a performance of Der Rosenkavalier, conducted by Wilhelm Schüchter.
 Its hall was also used for symphony concerts until 2002, when the Konzerthaus Dortmund opened as the orchestra's home.

-As of 2010, the orchestra had grown to 102 musicians.
-The principal conductor has the title Generalmusikdirektor: